 Plumeria Passion

-Our story starts when Stacy’s parents bought the house across the street from her childhood home.
-An SDSU botany professor had lived there and had some large, beautiful plumeria plants on the property.
+Our story started when Stacy’s parents bought the house across the street from her childhood home.
+An SDSU botany professor had lived there and had some large, beautiful plumeria plants on the property (though we didn’t know what they were).
 The family loved the pretty, fragrant flowers, but no one knew what they were.

-One day Stacy slipped a flower above her ear before going to church.
+One day, Stacy slipped a flower in her hair before going to church.
 At church, a gentleman approached her and said, “That’s a beautiful plumeria.”
 She replied, “What’d you call it???”
 This discovery was courtesy of the amazing Ted Higgins, one of the founders of the Southern California Plumeria Society in San Diego.
 That began our longtime involvement in the local club.

 But Mike did not share Stacy’s excitement for plumeria at first.
 That process started when they went to Hawaii for their 20th anniversary in 2001.
 He got bored on the plane and grabbed a book Stacy brought – Jim Little’s Growing Plumerias in Hawaii.